|

 and approved by the Crown.

-B. This Charter can be revised or amended by a three-fourths vote
+B. This Charter can be revised or amended by a

-of the Companionship of the Order in Caid, and with the approval of the
+three-fourths vote of the Companionship of the Order in Caid, and with

-C. This Charter is only intended to apply to the governance of the
+C. This Charter is only intended to apply to the governance

-established laws and customs of this Kingdom.
+with the established laws and customs of this Kingdom.

 Laurel Charter current as of August 1, XL A.S.
 (2005).